pmontepagano/search/LOGDESCRIPTION.md

      middleware-client:10000 - Requesting brokerage of contract
 ```

 2. **service/client - middleware:** encompases messages exchanged between agents participating in an execution and their corresponding middlewares.
-As we mentioned before, not having a unified logging infrastructure exposses limitations, mainly related to the heterogeneity derived from the idiosyncracies of the different programming languages involved and their associated logging libraries.
 Examples of these events are:

 *A Middleware logs it's view of a message sent by a process running behind it:*
 ```